Maria O’Brien Hylton

 Professor of Law, School of Law

-Noted labor and benefits law specialist Maria O’Brien Hylton began her teaching career at Boston University School of Law in 1988.
+Noted employee benefits law and insurance law specialist Maria O’Brien began her teaching career at Boston University School of Law in 1988.
 She taught at De Paul University College of Law from 1989 until rejoining the Boston University faculty in 1995, and was a visiting professor at the University of Chicago Law School in 1993.

-Professor Hylton teaches courses on labor issues, ERISA, employee benefits and insurance law.
+Professor O’Brien teaches courses on employment law, ERISA, contracts, and insurance law.
 She has long been active in a number of professional organizations.
 She is a member of the American Law Institute (ALI) and an editor of the Employee Rights and Employment Policy Journal.
+She serves on the board of the Pension Action Center which provides free legal services to low income retirees and their dependents.